 Which Types of Commercial Loans Have Prepayment Penalties?

-Prepayment penalties are common on most fixed-rate commercial real estate loans, including commercial mortgage-backed securities (CMBS), conventional loans, HUD/FHA 223(f) multifamily loans, and many other types of commercial mortgages.
+Prepayment penalties are common on most fixed-rate commercial real estate loans, including commercial mortgage-backed securities (CMBS) loans, conventional loans, HUD/FHA 223(f) multifamily loans, and many other types of commercial mortgages.

 Floating-rate commercial real estate loans are less likely to have prepayment penalties.